bluebanquise/bluebanquise/resources/data_model.md

-# BlueBanquise CORE inventory data model reference 1.0.0
+# BlueBanquise CORE inventory data model reference 2.0.0

+## Introduction

+This data model explains how core inventory data are expected by most of BlueBanquise roles.
+To ease roles usage, this data model is splitted into sections.
+Each role uses none, a part, or all sections of this data model.
+Refer to roles' README.md files to know which sections should be considered.

+All roles also have dedicated variables, detailed in each roles' README.md file.

+## Notes before reading

-This data model is frozen, and should evolve only if major need.
+This data model is frozen, and should evolve only if major need or when BlueBanquise evoles to a new major version.

 Notes: